-In performing an audit in accordance with GAAS, Government Auditing Standards, and the Audit Guide, we:
+In performing an audit in accordance with GAAS, Government Auditing Standards, and the 2022-23 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, we:

-- Exercise professional judgment and maintain professional skepticism throughout the audit. - Identify and assess the risks of material noncompliance, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
-Such procedures include examining, on a test basis, evidence regarding Millbrae School District's compliance with the compliance requirements referred to above and performing such other procedures as we considered necessary in the circumstances. - Obtain an understanding of Millbrae School District's internal control over compliance relevant to the audit in order to design audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with the Audit Guide, but not for the purpose of expressing an opinion on the effectiveness of Millbrae School District's internal control over compliance.
-Accordingly, no such opinion is expressed.
+- Exercise professional judgment and maintain professional skepticism throughout the audit; - Identify and assess the risks of material noncompliance, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
+Such procedures include examining, on a test basis, evidence regarding the District's compliance with the compliance requirements referred to above and performing such other procedures as we consider necessary in the circumstances; - Obtain an understanding of the District's internal control over compliance relevant to the audit in order to design audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with the 2022-23 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, but not for the purpose of expressing an opinion on the effectiveness of the District's internal controls over compliance.
+Accordingly, we express no such opinion; and